Otnakp/kube/blog.md

-# Kubernetes: noob to... mid
+# Deploy and Scale like Google: Kubernetes
 Kubernetes (k8s, count the words in "ubernete") is an open source container orchestration tool that lets you scale your applications easily and prevents downtime.
 That's a lot of things, so let's break them down one by one to get a clearer idea.

 ## Big apps come with big responsibilities